Tips for Reducing Your Child's Screen Time

 It can take time for reading to click with children, so be patient and steady.
 If you sense your child needs extra help, talk with their doctor and/or teacher.
 For issues such as vision problems and learning challenges, early help is key.

-To learn more about encouraging your child to read, visit our Education and Learning articles.
+To learn more about encouraging your child to read, visit our

 Five Types of Play Are All Important